-GIS technology is on the rise in a field which has been dominated by CAD software and now BIM technology.
-GIS is increasingly viewed as a valuable tool that can supplement the capabilities of these other two systems.
-If you want to compare your project's data to other aspects of the environment, like an aerial photo, a site's topography, soil types, slopes, or other nearby projects, GIS provides an intuitive platform to do that.
+GIS technology is on the rise in a field which has been dominated by CAD software and BIM technology.
+GIS is increasingly seen as a valuable tool that can supplement the capabilities of these other two systems.
+If you want to compare your project's data to other aspects of the environment, such as aerial photography, a site's topography, soil profile, slope, or other nearby projects, GIS provides an intuitive platform which can do it all.

-GIS tends to play a useful role on large, regional construction projects.
-GIS can be used to not only share real-time information regarding the status of various construction tasks at a granular level, but it can also convey information about the progress of project phases.
-This information can easily go mobile and be brought into the field due to recent advances in hardware and robust cellular networks able to process large amounts of data.
+GIS plays an especially useful role on large, regional construction projects.
+GIS can be used to share real-time information regarding the status of various construction tasks at a granular level, and it can also convey information about the progress of project phases.
+The information is mobile and can be brought into the field thanks to recent advances in hardware and robust cellular networks able to process large amounts of data.

 Evari has used GIS on regional construction jobs like a $10 Million Asphalt Overlay project which involved paving streets across the city of San Diego.
 GIS was used to clearly define areas where work was to be done allowing for much more accurate estimates of project supplies and work crew time needed to complete project tasks.